gadew64/node-playpen/README.md

 ### session.destroy([callback])
 Deletes all data for the current session in the session store and will also remove the session cookie from the client.

-`callback` may be omitted and the operation will still be performed.
+`callback` may be omitted and the operation will still be performed..

 `destroy()` is always asynchronous.